dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 - sidechain name
 - sidechain identifier [can this just be the genesis]
 - genesis of the sidechain
-- number of blocks a withdraw must be burried under before it can be voted on
+- number of blocks a withdraw must be buried under before it can be voted on
 - denomination of the currency [to avoid complexity we may say this will always be 1:1]
 - voting start block - the block height from when voting will start (this is to allow miner to prepare)
 - voting period - how many blocks to vote on (do we need this? should there be a minimum?)
 - votes - how many positive votes the sidechain got
 - deposited period - the window allowed where the deposit can be added to the blockchain (after that the entry in D2 will be deleted)

-Voting on a sidechain is either yes or no. it should not be hard to vote on a sidechain so we propose that an absent of a vote counts as a yes and 95% of votes in the voting period must be yes (this can of course be configurable) then the parent chain can accept deposites from that sidechain.
+Voting on a sidechain is either yes or no. it should not be hard to vote on a sidechain so we propose that an absent of a vote counts as a yes and 95% of votes in the voting period must be yes (this can of course be configurable) then the parent chain can accept deposits from that sidechain.

 **Messages** Two types of messages in coinbase (this may use OP_RETURN as well)
 ```